Medically reviewed by the Bar Beauty Medical team · Last updated: May 2026 · Reading time: 14 minutes · Book consultation →

 2025 → 2026 Treatment Evolution

 1. Morpheus 8 has become the gold standard for atrophic scars across Fitzpatrick types.
-Three years ago, fractional CO2 was still the default in lighter skin; today the safety + result profile of RF microneedling has overtaken it in our protocol.
+Not long ago, fractional CO2 was still the default in lighter skin; today the safety and result profile of RF microneedling has overtaken it in our protocol.

 2. Subcision + filler combination protocols are now standard for tethered rolling scars.
 Doing one without the other reduces final result.
 Filler immediately post-subcision maintains the lift while the released tissue heals.